ajahne/blog/_drafts/2018-5-17-changing-my-calendar-for-better-1-on1s.md

   - do not schedule too many 1-1 meetings in a day (my current rule is no more than three in one day)

 ## Conclusion
+Time management is hard.
+It is a skill that's required in every phase of your career.
+I have witnessed firsthand that time management has become more and more critical at each step in the ladder as I've progressed from developer, to tech lead, to director, to VP.
+I wish I could tell you that it gets easier over time.
+Well, the good news?
+As you gain experience you will be quicker to find areas of your time (day/week/etc.) that you can improve upon, which will help you become more effective in your role as a leader.

+Keep learning, keep growing, and keep going.
+You got this!